-As the only ship of the United States Navy to be named after the gabilan, a fish which can be found in the waters around the Philippines, the submarine came to life in 1943.
-It was sponsored by Mrs. Eleanor James, wife of Rear Admiral Jules James and earned 4 battle stars for its activity.
+As the only ship of the United States Navy to be named after the gabilan, a fish that can be found in the waters around the Philippines, the USS Gabilan (SS-252) came to life in 1943.
+It was sponsored by Mrs. Eleanor James, wife of Rear Admiral Jules James, and earned 4 battle stars for its activity.
 The USS Gabilan completed 6 war patrols, out of which 4 were successful.
-Since asbestos was a very popular building material when the vessel was laid down, the toxic mineral lurked on the wall insulation, as well as in other machinery and equipment present on it.
-For this reason, we highly recommend veterans who served on this submarine to keep a close eye on their health and undergo yearly medical examinations to make sure the asbestos fibers they inhaled have not caused any damage to their lungs.
 The USS Gabilan was decommissioned in 1946 and subsequently sold for scrap.

 Asbestos-related pulmonary conditions such as mesothelioma, asbestosis, lung cancer, bronchial cancer, pleural plaques, diffuse pleural thickening, benign asbestos pleural effusions, and rounded atelectasis, are caused by the inhalation of microscopic asbestos fibers.
 These microscopic asbestos fibers irritate and scar lung tissue, causing the lungs to become stiff.
 While any exposure to asbestos may be harmful, those who were regularly exposed to the material have a heightened risk of developing one of the above-mentions diseases.